-The highest mountain is Machu Picchu.
-Machu Picchu Mountain or Montaña Machu Picchu, is located on the opposite side from Huayna Picchu.
+Machu Picchu Mountain or Montaña Machu Picchu is located on the opposite side of Huayna Picchu.
 It takes 1-2 hours to reach the top.
 With every step the view is stunning!
-Good luck booking your permits on a short time notice, so make sure to book them far in advance!
+Good luck booking your permits on short time notice, so make sure to book them far in advance!

 Visit Machu Picchu Local Museum

 The museum is nearby the bridge that leads to Machu Picchu.
 You can walk there in 20 minutes from Aguas Calientes.
 If you have already seen this amazing Machu Picchu ruins site before then ask one of those waiting buses for directions.
 Leave yourself at the arrival point “Museo de la Coca.”
 A fee does apply (7 USD).

 The Butterfly Station is a must-see for any visitor to the area.
 Located just outside of Aguascalientes, it’s easy enough to access and only takes about 10 minutes away from Aguas Calientes town on foot!
 You’ll learn many interesting facts about local butterflies while taking pictures with them.
 There’s also an entrance fee that varies depending upon the time spent there (10 soles) price variate in the group.

 You can also visit another mountain called Putusi.
 This hike takes about 3 hours and provides stunning views of Machu Picchu from its peak.
 Though it’s an extra fee for guides so we recommend going with one if possible!